jozu-ai/kitops/docs/src/docs/deploy.md

+---
+description: Deploy your ModelKits with ease.
+Learn how to package, distribute, and run your AI/ML models in production environments.
+---
 # Deploying ModelKits

 This page outlines how to use `init` or Kit CLI containers to deploy a ModelKit-packaged AI/ML project to Kubernetes or any other container runtime.
 The KitOps repo provides pre-built ModelKits that can be used for both semi-turnkey solutions, and more DIY options.